AguaClara/Textbook/Clarification/Clarifier_Design.rst

     Hot water rising and cold water settling in a tube settler.

 So, now that we think we know what the problem is, how would we try to solve it?
 One idea would be to paint the entire line to reflect heat, but this is not feasible due to cost.
 The town Water Board had been maintaining the distribution line by cleaning weeds and brush from the pipe.
 The solution ended up being to just let the weeds grow over the pipe to provide shade.
 We haven't yet come up with a real solution.
-A possible long-term solution could be to design a sedimentation tank that has a really short residence time.
-The longer the residence time in the sedimentation tank, the worse the problem is because there is a large variation between the water that entered it last night and the water that enters it this afternoon.
+A possible long-term solution could be to design a clarifier that has a really short residence time.
+The longer the residence time in the clarifier, the worse the problem is because there is a large variation between the water that entered it last night and the water that enters it this afternoon.
 A tank with a really short residence time, on the order of a few minutes, would ensure that the water coming in would be very close to the water already in the tank.

 Let's recap some important conclusions from this section on plate settlers.

 #.
 Reynolds number calculations of flow through plate settlers prove that there is laminar flow between plate settlers.
 This is important because it allows us to assume that a parabolic velocity profile is established.
 #.
 There is very low head loss between plate settlers so they will not do a good job of helping to achieve uniform flow between the plate settlers.
 #.
-The plate settlers are designed to capture flocs with sedimentation velocities greater than the settle capture velocity.
+The plate settlers are designed to capture flocs with terminal velocities greater than the settle capture velocity.
 AguaClara currently uses :math:`\bar v_c = 0.12` mm/s but this value needs to be further optimized; we would like to know how settled water turbidity changes with capture velocity.
 Future work includes choosing a settle capture velocity based on overall plate performance.
 #.
 Plate settler spacing:

    a.
 Plate settler spacing determines the ability of flocs to roll down the incline.
    b.
-Smaller spacings between plate setters have diminishing returns in terms of sedimentation tank depth.
+Smaller spacings between plate setters have diminishing returns in terms of clarifier depth.
 The current AguaClara spacing is 2.5 cm but there is room for further optimization.
    c.
 Flocs made from natural organic matter (NOM) may be less dense, more prone to floc rollup, and may require larger spacing between plate settlers.

-.. _heading_Sed_Tank_Exit:
+.. _heading_Clarifier_Exit:

 Exiting the Tank
 =================

-Now that we have passed through the plate settlers, we are ready to leave the sedimentation tank.
+Now that we have passed through the plate settlers, we are ready to leave the clarifier.

-.. _heading_Sed_Tank_Effluent_Manifold:
+.. _heading_Clarifier_Effluent_Manifold:

 Submerged Effluent Manifold
 ------------------------------

-The **submerged effluent manifold**, sometimes called a launder, collects settled water from the sedimentation tank.
+The **submerged effluent manifold**, sometimes called a launder, collects settled water from the clarifier.
 It is a horizontal pipe that extends along the length of the tank and is located above the plate settlers but below the surface of the water.
-The submerged pipe has orifices drilled into its top; water enters the pipe through the orifices and the pipe leads out of the sedimentation tank.
+The submerged pipe has orifices drilled into its top; water enters the pipe through the orifices and the pipe leads out of the clarifier.
 Recall that the influent manifold also uses a submerged pipe and orifice design to distribute flow.
 However, unlike the influent manifold, the effluent manifold does not include diffusers because we do not need to precisely control velocity and flow direction.

 .. _figure_effluent_manifold: